 Stage 1 Stage 2 Stage 3 Stage 4 Catastrophic Coverage Stage Yearly Deductible Initial Coverage Coverage Gap Stage Stage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
+(Details are in Section 4 of this chapter.)
 You begin in this stage when you fill your first prescription of the year.
 During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$3,310.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$3,700.
 (Details are in Section 5 of this chapter.)
 For preferred generic drugs (Tier 1), you pay a \$3 copayment.
-For generic drugs (Tier 2), you pay 58% of the price.
-For brand name drugs, you pay 45% of the price (plus a portion of the dispensing fee).
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$4,850.
+For generic drugs (Tier 2), you pay 51% of the price.
+For brand name drugs, you pay 40% of the price (plus a portion of the dispensing fee).
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$4,950.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2016).
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2017).
 (Details are in Section 7 of this chapter.)